MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 # Troubleshooting User Errors

 This document lists the common user errors return by the azure quantum solvers, and troubleshooting steps for each error.
 The error messages returned by solvers should have an error code (in the form _\<code\>) attached that the user should use to find their specific issue.
+The code is prefixed with "AZQ".

 ## Insufficient Resources (Range 001-100)

 Errors in this category are due to lack of resources to carry out a specific job.
 This could be caused by factors such as problem size, or parameter settings.

-### 001 - Memory Limited
+### AZQ001 - Memory Limited

 **Cause**: This error happens when the submitted problem is too large (usually, due to too many terms) and cannot fit into memory.
 Users can *estimate* how much memory their problem will use with the following formula (although not 100% precise, it is quite close to real usage):